okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-bulk/main/index.md

 ## User status and activation

-The user status in the response when you create a User is set to `STAGED`, which essentially means that the user has been created but not activated yet.
+The user status in the response when you create a user is set to `STAGED`, which means that the user has been created but not activated yet.
 You can activate users using the API or in your Admin Console.
-For more information on account states and activation, see:
+For more information on account states and activation, see the following links:

 * [User status values](/docs/reference/api/users/#user-status) (API reference)
 * [Activate User request](/docs/reference/api/users/#activate-user) (API reference)